profinderbro/douyin-scraper/README.md

 **Q: How often should I use these tools?**
 A: Use responsibly and avoid excessive requests that might get your IP address temporarily blocked.

----

-## Important Notes

-- Respect content creators' rights and intellectual property
-- Only download content for personal use or where you have permission
-- Be aware that website structures may change, requiring updates to these methods
-- These tools are provided for educational purposes; use responsibly and in accordance with Douyin's terms of service